A detailed statistical analysis of the mass profiles of galaxy clusters: Introduction

-There is little theoretical understanding of the distribution of matter in a dark matter halo.
-The main developments have been found through numerical simulations of the formation of structure in the universe within a given cosmological model.
-Advances have been achieved through the improvement of numerical codes as well as the increase of raw computing power on one hand and a more refined understanding of which questions that need to be answered on the other.
-Perhaps the most fundamental idea that has come out of the numerical approach is that relaxed halos are (nearly) universal in many respects, including the distribution of matter \citep{1997ApJ...490..493N,2001ApJ...563..483T} and the dynamical structure \citep{2001ApJ...555..240B,2006NewA...11..333H}.
-However, the simulations have not been able to reach agreement about the exact behavior of the profiles in the innermost regions, where the limited force resolution of simulations sets a lower limit to the radial range that can be probed.
-Various authors claim that the logarithmic slope of the density profile reaches a value between $-1$ and $-1.5$, perhaps dependent on mass or merger history, and there is also discussion whether the inner slope is actually universal or not \citep{1998ApJ...499L...5M,2001ApJ...554..903K,2004MNRAS.349.1039N,2004ApJ...606..625F,2006AJ....132.2685M,2006AJ....132.2701G,2008MNRAS.387..536G}.
+The main developments in understanding the distribution of matter in a self-gravitating halo have been found through numerical simulations of the formation of structure in the universe within a given cosmological model.
+Advances have been achieved through the improvement of numerical codes and the increase of raw computing power on one hand and a more refined understanding of which questions that need to be answered on the other.
+Perhaps the most fundamental idea that has come out of the numerical approach is that relaxed halos have a number of universal properties, including the distribution of matter \citep{1997ApJ...490..493N,2001ApJ...563..483T,2005ApJ...634..756A} and the dynamical structure \citep{2001ApJ...555..240B,2006NewA...11..333H}.
+However, the simulations have not been able to reach agreement about the exact behavior of the profiles in the innermost regions, where the limited force resolution sets a lower limit to the radial range that can be probed.
+In particular, questions have been raised about the value of the logarithmic slope and whether that value is universal or not \citep{1998ApJ...499L...5M,2001ApJ...554..903K,2003ApJ...597L...9Z,2004MNRAS.349.1039N,2004ApJ...606..625F,2006AJ....132.2685M,2006AJ....132.2701G,2006MNRAS.368..518V,2008MNRAS.387..536G}.
 A further complication arises when the simulations are compared with observations since the gravitational potential of the baryonic component, which is very time consuming to model in the simulations, cannot be neglected in the center.
-This complication can in principle both change the slope of the dark matter profile as well as alter the total mass profile \citep{1986ApJ...301...27B,2001ApJ...560..636E,2004ApJ...616...16G,2009arXiv0906.0573S}.
+This complication can in principle both change the slope of the dark matter profile as well as alter the total mass profile (\citet{1986ApJ...301...27B,2001ApJ...560..636E,2004ApJ...616...16G,2010MNRAS.408.1998S}.
+Recently, \citet{2010arXiv1010.2539D} suggested adiabatic contraction as an approach to understanding the actual formation of halos from initially random perturbations.